mosaaleb/edoc/README.md

 ![screenshot](screenshot.jpg)

 ## Introduction
-This is part of two part project in [Microverse](https://www.microverse.org/) curriculum The project handle searching physicians by their speciality and handles creating appointments with patients.
+This is the frontend of the capstone project in [Microverse](https://www.microverse.org/) curriculum The project handles searching physicians by their specialty and handles creating appointments with patients.

-It consumes back-end api built with rails
+It consumes backend API built with rails

 You can check back-end [here](https://github.com/mosaaleb/edoc-api/)

 **Features**
-- Mobile app
+- Mobile app.
-- Authentication with JWT
+- Authentication with JWT.
-- Filtering physicians by category
+- Filtering physicians by category.
-- Creating appointments with physicians
+- Creating appointments with physicians.
+- Leaving upvotes and reviews.

 ## Built With
 - React